Maxkaizo/cdmx_ecobici_usage/README.md

 To promote transparency and enable data-driven urban planning, Ecobici publishes monthly open datasets, which include detailed records of each trip: timestamps, origin and destination stations, user type, and duration.

-This dataset is particularly suited for data engineering projects due to:
+> This dataset is particularly suited for data engineering projects due to:

-    - Its recurring and structured format, ideal for batch pipelines.
+> - Its **recurring and structured format**, ideal for batch pipelines.
-    - Real-world complexity (e.g., missing data, varying formats).
+> - Real-world complexity (e.g., missing data, varying formats).
-    - Public accessibility without the need for synthetic data.
+> - Public accessibility without the need for synthetic data.
-    - Its size, which is large enough to be meaningful, but manageable for cloud tools like BigQuery.
+> - Its size, which is large enough to be meaningful, but manageable for cloud tools like BigQuery.

 ---